iceberg-project/ICEBERG-middleware/README.md

 ## Usage

-Before using ICEBERG a connection to a MongoDB, and a RabbitMQ are needed.
-To setup a password protected database through Docker, see [instructions here](https://hackernoon.com/securing-mongodb-on-your-server-1fc50bd1267b).
-To setup RabbitMQ with docker see these [instructions](https://hub.docker.com/_/rabbitmq/)
-Then export the following variable
+Before using ICEBERG connections to a MongoDB server and one to a RabbitMQ server are needed.
+To setup a password-protected database with Docker, see these [instructions here](https://hackernoon.com/securing-mongodb-on-your-server-1fc50bd1267b).
+To setup RabbitMQ with Docker see these [instructions](https://hub.docker.com/_/rabbitmq/).
+Once the two servers are available, export the following variables with appropriate values:

 ```bash
 export RADICAL_PILOT_DBURL=mongodb://usernane:password@mongodb_hostname:port/db_name